screact02/Expense-Tracker/README.md

 ## Summary

-#### This project is simple expense tracker application that allows a user to add and delete expenses as many tasks as they wish.
-I used javascript's insertRow() method to create a dynamic row when an expense is added.
-I used basic CSS for styling and responsiveness
+#### This project is simple expense tracker application that allows a user to add and delete expenses as many times they wish.
+I used javascript's insertRow() method to create a dynamic row when an expense is added and basic CSS for styling and responsiveness

 ## Author